ThomWright/ThomWright.github.io/_drafts/alerting-for-slos.md

 </div>

-It seems our detection time doesn't need to be so short at all.
-Maybe a *much* longer window is actually OK, something like this:
+By looking at how long it takes to exhaust the error budget, we see that we can justify a much longer detection time.
+So our alerting rule becomes:

 - **Error threshold:** 0.1%<br>
 - **Alert window:** 3 days

-If it takes a really long time to exhaust the error budget, do we even need to send an alert and potentially wake someone up?
-Maybe w can just send a notification for someone to investigate during working hours.
+Now, if it takes a really long time to exhaust the error budget, do we even need to send an alert and potentially wake someone up?
+Maybe we can just send a notification for someone to investigate during working hours.

 To do this, we can create **multiple alerting rules**.
 A short window for high burn rates and a long window for low burn rates.
 For the low burn rates, we might not need to page someone urgently, but instead send a notification to investigate later.

-If the problem starts on a Friday night, we need to make sure we enough time to respond on Monday morning.
-So let's try taking 5 days as our dividing line, which is a burn rate of 6.
-If time to exhaustion is less than five days, we can treat this more urgently.
+If the problem starts on a Friday night, we need to make sure we enough time to respond when someone checks the notifications on Monday morning.
+So let's try taking 5 days as our dividing line, which gives us a burn rate of 6.
+If time to exhaustion is less than 5 days, we can treat this more urgently.

 We might want to be more conservative with our error budget at high burn rates.
-To work out what alert windows to configure, we can rearrange the equation above into this:
+To work out what alert windows to configure, we can rearrange the equation above.
+If we want to alert after using 5% of the error budget, our alert window would need to be 6 hours (0.25 days).

 ```python
 alert_window = error_budget_consumed * slo_window / burn_rate